 Long overdue.
 But better late than never, right?
 The space is not 100% complete, but it looks fantastically close to being done.
 The one thing we never got to was painting the french doors.
 I wanted black frames.
-But there is so much prep work required and so much room for error I decided to put off until we were back from our adventure.
-So three cheers to how far we have come!… Read the rest
+But there is so much prep work required and so much room for error I decided to put that off until we were back from our adventure.
+Also, now I am vacillating on whether I actually want the frame to be black — in general I like for things to be as light as airy as possible — the more light, the better.… Read the rest

 Sooooo — we